MicrosoftDocs/fabric-docs/docs/data-warehouse/query-delta-lake-logs.md

 ## Location

+You can locate Delta Lake logs via the following methods:

-1. Delta Lake logs are queried through shortcuts created in a lakehouse.
-You can view the files using a [!INCLUDE [product-name](../includes/product-name.md)] Spark Notebook or the **Lakehouse explorer** in Synapse Data Engineering in the Fabric portal.
+1. Delta Lake logs can be queried through shortcuts created in a lakehouse.
+You can view the files using a [!INCLUDE [product-name](../includes/product-name.md)] Spark Notebook or the **Lakehouse explorer** in Synapse Data Engineering in the [!INCLUDE [product-name](../includes/product-name.md)] portal.

 1. Delta Lake logs can be found through the OneLake Explorer in Windows, via the [Azure Storage Explorer], through Spark connections such as the Power BI Direct Lake mode, or using any other service that can read delta tables.